-It is our mission to provide opportunities for the community to support the continuing legacy of high quality experiences provided by the Parks.
+It is our mission to provide opportunities for the community to connect with the Valpo Parks to support the continuing legacy of high quality experiences provided by the Parks Department.

 The Parks We've Helped Fund: